Kedu-SCCL/docker-koha-community/README.md

 ## SLEEP

-Optional, if not provided set up to "45".
+Optional, if not provided set up to "3".

-Time in seconds that the koha image is waiting on to retry connection to external database
+Time in seconds that the koha image is waiting on to retry connection to external database when installing product for the first time.

 Example:

 ```
--e SLEEP=3
+-e SLEEP=2
 ```

 ## DOMAIN